 Attorney Paul Morgan, the founder of the Paul Morgan Law Office, PLLC, is a detailed criminal defense lawyer that takes pride in obtaining favorable results for people who are facing serious charges.

 Affordable Payment Plans.
 Verified Results.
-Free initial consultations.
+Initial consultations.